 Regardless of whether the EPA’s statistic is accurate or not, it would be incredibly easy to cut out water usage.
 Using a compost toilet or outhouse eliminates the water usage through toilet flushes.
 Taking less than 10 minute showers and at most 1 shower per day eliminates most of the water consumption due to showers.
 Drink filtered water, turn off the sink when washing dishes.
 Don’t use a dish washing machine, do the dishes by hand instead.
 Don’t use a laundry washer machine, clean your laundry by hand.
 Or instead of cutting out all of your modern conveniences you could simply collect your own water.

 Its not about the amount of rainwater you get on your property, its about how well you use the rainwater you get(right ladies).
 If your roof gutters just send water out onto your lawn, you’re not using your water correctly.
 If instead your roof gutters led to a large sealed water tank or multiple large sealed water tanks you’d never run out of water unless you lived in the middle of the Sahara desert but even then you just need to set up more surface area to collect the very little rainwater that actually does fall in the desert.
 Rain provides a never ending supply of water if it is collected and stored properly.
 This is so incredibly obvious when you think about it.
-It’s quite funny that we were ever tricked into thinking we needed our water treated(poisoned) and provided to us thru pipes underground placed by a water company or government when water LITERALLY falls from the sky on a regular basis(porcelains radiation rating is as high or higher than uranium, why are toilets made of porcelain, why do toilets even exist, toilets make no sense at all, more on this in next article).
+It’s quite funny that we were ever tricked into thinking we needed our water treated(poisoned) and provided to us thru pipes underground placed by a water company or government when water LITERALLY falls from the sky on a regular basis.
 Gullible is an understatement.

 A well is more reliable and could be an emergency source of water to supplement your rain water collection.
 If you do rainwater collection and storage correctly, you should never come close to running out of water even during droughts.
 But for extreme emergencies a water well is relatively easy to find and dig for.
 I’ve learned that the easiest way to find out where to dig for a well is to wait until after a rainstorm, then go outside on your property and look for puddles in your grass/dirt/land.
 Wherever you see a puddle is probably an excellent spot to dig a well.
 Usually water can be reached anywhere from 4ft-18ft deep (if there was a puddle after a rainstorm).
 This is very doable with a relatively cheap extendable hand auger(100$).
 Ideally when rainwater collection and storage is done properly, even a water well becomes obsolete.